 "I spoke with [Sammer] on Friday," the former West Germany international explained.
 "Matthias is making an analysis of the current situation, and then we will all agree: if there is a need for improvement, we will deal with it.

 "It is often the last two or three per cent which decides whether you become German champions, win the Champions League, or whether you unfortunately don't.

 "And Matthias has a very good relationship with Jupp Heynckes.
 Jupp is very happy that he has Matthias at his side.

 "If the need is there, and there are interesting people on the market, we will do something.
 I can now predict, however, nothing serious.
 But the board is giving the green light [for further activity]."

-Bayern finished second to Borussia Dortmund in the Bundesliga last season, was routed 5-2 by the same opposition in the DFB-Pokal final, and lost out to Chelsea in the Champions League decider on penalties.
+Bayern finished second to Borussia Dortmund in the Bundesliga last season, were routed 5-2 by the same opposition in the DFB-Pokal final, before losing out to Chelsea in the Champions League decider on penalties.